-The author's purpose for writing this passage was to

-(A) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings

-found on social media
+(A) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media

-B suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found

-on walls in the ancient city of Pompeii
+(B) suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found on walls in the ancient city of Pompeii

-© describe both the reason for the destruction of the city of Pompeii and the reason that it remains so well

-preserved to this day
+© describe both the reason for the destruction of the city of Pompeii and the reason that it remains so well preserved to this day

-point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of
+D point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city

-that city

-Question 4

-Which is the closest synonym for the word barbarian ?

-(A) savage
+- (A) savage

-B rookie
+- B rookie

-© burglar
+- © burglar

-(D) angel
+- D angel

-Question 5

-Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its
+Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.

-destruction.
 She would find most of her information

-(A) in a movie about the largest volcanic eruptions in recorded history

-on a webpage describing how people escaped from the city of Pompeii

-© in a TV program titled "Everyday Life in the City of Pompeii"

-on a map showing the location of Mount Vesuvius
+- (A) in a movie about the largest volcanic eruptions in recorded history - (B) on a webpage describing how people escaped from the city of Pompeii - c in a TV program titled "Everyday Life in the City of Pompeii" - (D) on a map showing the location of Mount Vesuvius

-Question 6

-Read this passage from the Article:

-What does a 21st-century social media user have in common with a 1st-century resident of the

-ancient Roman city of Pompeii?
+What does a 21st-century social media user have in common with a 1st-century resident of the ancient Roman city of Pompeii?
 They both posted messages on walls.

-In this passage, the word resident means
+In this passage, the word resident means .

-A someone who lives in a particular place
+- (A) someone who lives in a particular place

-B someone who studies past cultures
+- B someone who studies past cultures

-© someone who creates public artwork
+- © someone who creates public artwork

-someone who travels to and from a place
+- b someone who travels to and from a place